FAQs for the 2-year work/live vacancy at High House, 2022-24.

 I am a sound artist, can I apply?

 Yes, however the studios are not soundproofed so you would need to use headphones when working.
-There is an additional studio space which can be booked for specific projects subject to availability.

 I have a noisy practice and use power tools when working, can I apply?